acristoffers/cgen/README.md

 # cgen

-Generate shell completions for Fish, Bash, and ZSH from a single YAML file.
+Generate shell completions for Fish, Bash, and ZSH and man-pages from a single YAML file.

 `cgen` lets you define your CLI interface once in YAML, and instantly generate shell completion scripts for multiple shells.
 No more hand-writing separate completion files for every shell.